johnnymatthews/blog/2017-08-23-a-week-of-hardstyle/index.md

 ---
 title: A Week Of Hardstyle
-description: I just spend the last week listening to nothing but Hardstyle music at work.
+description: I just spent the last week listening to nothing but Hardstyle music at work.
 When I say that, I wasn't actually listening to it 100% non-stop, obviously.
 What I mean is I didn't listen to any other genre of music while working.
 No punk rock, no classical stuff, no spoken word.
 Just Hardstyle.
 date: 2017-08-23
 ---

-## Why

 Recently I've found myself getting super frustarted with myself purely because I can't decide what to listen to, and I end up spending more time browsing Spotify than actually coding.
 This [Commit Strip comic](http://www.commitstrip.com/en/2017/01/26/on-the-wrong-track/) springs to mind.
 Also, I've never really given Hardstyle a proper chance to sneak into my music library.
 I used to thoroughly enjoy a bit of Trance and Dance back in the day.
 How different can this new-age stuff be?
 Spoiler: **very**.